Cold Weather Operations

 See Angle of Attack for more on AOA.

 If the AOA indication is suspect, you also have an excellent indicator of speed over the ground in your GPS.
-Just remember to consider the effects of wind.
+Just remember to consider the effects of wind and altitude.

 Your deck angle is also an excellent surrogate for AOA.
 In the cruise mode, the pitch is normally around 3 to 5 degrees nose up.
 This angle holds true on approach properly configured with flaps.
 In the go around mode, 10 degrees nose up will keep you safe.